chuckmasterson/chuckmasterson.github.io/_posts/2018-10-11-circle-tour-closing-loop.md

 {% include fig.html src="cyclecircle-2280.jpg" %}

 In the town of Gay, we stopped off at the Gay Bar, which makes a little bit of side money selling raunchy T-shirts but mostly caters to old locals who sit around the bar talking about ATV engine specifications.
-We got kicked out for not buying drinks, by the sole employee, who evidently had decided we weren’t going to buy anything even though we were planning to.
+We got kicked out for not buying drinks, by the sole employee, an irritable woman who evidently had decided we weren’t going to buy anything even though we were planning to.
 Thought they’d be more understanding at the Gay Bar.
 Instead we ate in a pavilion next to an apple tree and the Gay School.

 {% include fig.html src="cyclecircle-2281.jpg" %}